Security

 • Will the card work if Tangem doesn’t exist as a company?
 Does Tangem use its own servers?

-The Tangem app uses the company's servers to verify the card's authenticity, synchronize the list of added tokens between backup cards, and calculate the value of cryptocurrency in your wallet.
-Without these services, you will still be able to use your Tangem cards, though with less convenience.
-You can read more on our blog at the link.
+Even though we have no intention of going out of business any time soon (we’ve been running smoothly since 2017), in case something terrible happens, Tangem cards and the app will continue to function.
+The Tangem app uses the company's servers to verify the card's authenticity, synchronize the list of tokens added between backup cards, and calculate the value of the cryptocurrency in your wallet.
+Without these services, you will still be able to use your Tangem cards, though it will be a little less convenient.
+You can read more on our blog via the link.

 • What happens if the app is no longer available for download from App Store/Google Play?

-The previously installed app on your device will be available if the ability to download from App Store/Google Play suddenly disappears.
+The previously installed app on your device will be available if the ability to download it from App Store/Google Play suddenly disappears.

 The app works independently of Tangem's servers and will continue to work even if the company shuts everything down.
 You can also always download the Tangem app on GitHub.
+Moreover, the Tangem app is fully open source and available on GitHub, so a replacement app can be created by anyone and used to power the card.

 • Can different access codes be set for each card in the backup?